tim-corley/foamy/styling/css/layout.md

 ### flexbox

+- use for space distibution for items along same axis

 https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox

 [Codepen](https://codepen.io/christinatruong/pen/qwgjJo)

+The **Flexible Box Layout** (flexbox) provides many ways for aligning content, ordering items, and implementing flexible sizing

-one-dimension way to arrange elements
+one-dimension way to arrange elements - items are laid out in either single column or single row

 define flex on the parent container all child elements will be flex items